webpack/webpack.js.org/src/content/api/compilation-object.md

 `function (name, outputOptions, plugins)`

-Allows to run another instance of webpack inside of webpack.
-However as a child with different settings and configurations applied.
-It copies all hooks and plugins from parent (or top-level compiler) and creates a child `Compiler` instance.
+Allows running another instance of webpack inside of webpack.
+However, as a child with different settings and configurations applied.
+It copies all hooks and plugins from the parent (or top-level compiler) and creates a child `Compiler` instance.
 Returns the created `Compiler`.

 Parameters: